 I found myself taking care of people’s financial position, mental health, safety… while maintaining my own sanity.

+2020, November We survived.
 After several unsuccessful interview trajectories, I finally found a new project as a consultant and would turn our steady monthly loss into a steady profit again.
+The event in September was well organised, interesting and professional.
+If only more people had turned up.

 The seasoned event manager was at a loss, as her whole career suddenly felt irrelevant.
 She decided to re-school herself to Product Owner, then Scrum Master.